 The Oakdale (Northdale) Fire Department originated in the garage of Dean Arnt consisting of only 12 members, one old Jeep and a 1953 Ford fire truck purchased from a neighboring department.
 The newly formed department borrowed $12,000 to build a station at 6279-50th Street.
-The original station was built by volunteer firefighters in 1964 and consisted of three bays, a hose tower, meeting room, two bathrooms, kitchen and an office, all in a 60' X 40' building.
+The original station was built by volunteer firefighters in 1964 and consisted of three bays, a hose tower, meeting room, two bathrooms, kitchen and an office, all in a 60 foot by 40 foot building.
 The first chief was John Fry and the group responded to 24 calls in that first year.

 The next purchases were a 1960 pumper and additional pieces of firefighting equipment.
 In 1969, the first new Class A pumper was purchased from American LaFrance.
 It was a LaFrance Pioneer, 1000 GPM, 750-gallon water tank pumper with a gas engine and manual transmission.
 In 1972, a second Class A pumper, also an American LaFrance Pioneer was purchased.
 This was a 1250 GPM Pumper with a 500-gallon water tank and a diesel engine.
 In 1974, two additional larger apparatus bays were added on to the station.

 In 1980, Oakdale Fire started to provide ambulance service to the community.
 The service provided was at a Basic Life Support level, staffed by volunteer firefighter/EMTs.
 This service was enhanced to include the ability to start IVs in 1996.
 Also in 1996, the department entered into an agreement with Lakeview EMS to provide the residents of Oakdale with Advanced Life Support (ALS) Paramedic Service.
 A version of this two-tier service is still in effect today.